lshw/MegaCore/README.md

 Open Arduino IDE, and a new category in the boards menu called "MegaCore" will show up.

 #### PlatformIO
-[PlatformIO](http://platformio.org) is an open source ecosystem for IoT development and supports MightyCore.
+[PlatformIO](http://platformio.org) is an open source ecosystem for IoT development and supports MegaCore.

 **See [PlatformIO.md](https://github.com/MCUdude/MegaCore/blob/master/PlatformIO.md) for more information.**